gauntface/gaunt.dev/content/blog/2010/04/19/more-news-on-the-ms-courier.md

 ---
 title: "More News on the  MS Courier"
-excerpt: "Some more rumors have been spread about the Microsoft Courier."
+description: "Some more rumors have been spread about the Microsoft Courier."
 mainImage: "/images/blog/2014/06/22/8583948813-9f0276767d-o.jpg"
 primaryColor: "#43c895"
 date: "2010-04-19T11:36:33-07:00"